Baixada Fluminense

-The Baixada Fluminense (standard /pt/; local pronounce: /[ˌbɐ(j)ˈʃadɐ flumɪˈnẽ(j)si]/) (literally "Fluminense Lowland") is a region in the state of Rio de Janeiro, in southeastern Brazil.
+The Baixada Fluminense (standard /pt/; local pronounce: /[ˌbɐ(j)ˈʃadɐ flumɪˈnẽ(j)si]/) (literally "Fluminense Lowland") is a region in the Rio de Janeiro Metropolitan Region or Greater Rio (in the state of Rio de Janeiro), in southeastern Brazil.
 It is located on Guanabara Bay, between Rio de Janeiro to the south and the Serra dos Órgãos range of hills to the north.

-Its municipalities are part of the Rio de Janeiro Metropolitan Region.
-The Baixada Fluminense region's population is about three million, making it the second most populous region in the state, following only the city of Rio de Janeiro.
+It has an estimated population of 3,925,424, making it the second most populous region in the state, following only the city of Rio de Janeiro.